wtgme/hackathon/README.md

 ## How to Contribute

-1. **Document Writing**: Update project description or add comments as needed.
+1. **Document Co-Writing**: Update project description or add comments as needed.
 2. **Material Sharing**: Share any relevant references or suggestions for improvement.
 3. **Code Contributions**: Submit pull requests for scripts or utilities that support the project.